Platform9 3.11 release notes

 Bump CNI Plugins version to 0.7.5

-Two metrics-server deployments running after upgrade (fix this by removing the older on upgrade)
+Two metrics-server deployments running after upgrade: This can be fixed by removing the older deployment after upgrade.

-(fixed) Yum Package Conflict: ‘docker-ce-cli’. docker-ce-cli yum package conflict encountered if the customer runs a yum update on a PMK node
+docker-ce-cliyum package conflict that was encountered if the customer ran a yum update on a PMK node, has been fixed.

 Tag AWS cluster subnets to guide k8s-created ELBs to correct one

 qbert auditing support for log file creation on cluster-lifecycle based user logs